Yuhang Li

 Single Authored Book:

-Becoming Guanyin: Artistic Devotion of Buddhist Women in Late Imperial China (New York: Columbia University Press, 2020), American Academy of Religion’s 2021 Religion and the Arts Book Award Winner.
+Becoming Guanyin: Artistic Devotion of Buddhist Women in Late Imperial China (New York: Columbia University Press, 2020), American Academy of Religion’s 2021 Religion and the Arts Book Award Winner; Society for Ming Studies’ Inaugural 2024 Geiss-Hsu Book Prize for the Best First Book in Ming Studies.

 Edited Projects: